 Morning in the Old City

 Get oriented with the past with a stroll around Independence National Historic Park, a swath of the oldest part of Philadelphia.
-The main must-see is Independence Hall, where the Declaration of Independence was signed.
+The main must-see is Independence Hall, where the Declaration of Independence was signed, but a close second is the Museum of the American Revolution, which provides a curated tour of one of American history’s pivotal eras.
 Other interesting museums include the excellent Benjamin Franklin Museum and the super-lively National Constitution Center.
 Otherwise, just poke your head in any building on the map that catches your fancy – entrance is free to most of them.

 Afternoon at institutions

-Head northwest to Benjamin Franklin Parkway, which leads to the storied steps of the Philadelphia Museum of Art – you may recognize them from that scene in Rocky.
+Head northwest to Benjamin Franklin Parkway, which leads to the storied steps of the Philadelphia Museum of Art – you may recognize them from those scenes in Rocky and Creed.
 The museum’s interior is so full of treasures that an admission ticket is good for two days – so don’t feel compelled to see everything in one go.

 Nearby is Eastern State Penitentiary, which is not only fascinating in its spooky, derelict state but also informative about the history of incarceration, and often featuring great art installations.